 Cash and Cash Equivalents Risk.
-To the extent the Fund holds cash and cash equivalents positions, even strategically, the Fund risks achieving lower returns and potential lost opportunities to participate in market appreciation, which could negatively impact the Fund's performance and ability to achieve its investment objective.
+When investing in cash and cash equivalents, the Fund risks achieving lower returns and potential lost opportunities to participate in market appreciation, which could negatively impact the Fund's performance and ability to achieve its investment objective.
 This is particularly true when the market for other investments in which the Fund may invest is rapidly rising.
-Holding cash subjects the Fund to the credit risk of the depositary institution.